 WP Engine has a backup routine that exports the database of a website to the storage space of the website.
 When you downloaded the content of your website from WP Engine, you also downloaded the latest database backup.

 Here’s the location of the database:

 Last night’s backup is not always good enough.
 If you have an E-commerce site you would want to get a more recent copy, to not lose orders or other data.
-Using the control panel of Servebolt, select the Host that the website should be imported to and go to the database settings.
+Using the Control Panel of Servebolt, select the site that the website should be imported to and go to the database settings.